-Here are a couple ways to incorporate your business, both with advantages and disadvantages.
-Read on to learn how to get’r done.
+Here are a couple of ways to incorporate your business, both with advantages and disadvantages.
+Take 3 minutes to read this short article and learn how.

 Option 1: DIY